Second Xiangya Hospital of Central South University: Event

 In mid-August 2022, an online post accused Liu Xiangfeng, an associate chief physician of the Second Xiangya Hospital, of serious over-medicalization and other problems.
 Liu Xiangfeng was accused of deliberately removing the patient's normal intestine when he found that the patient did not have intestinal obstruction.
-Liu often borrowed blood from other departments such as obstetrics and gynecology, smeared it on his body, and deceived the family members that the patient was bleeding heavily and needed to buy additional hemostatic drugs.
+Liu often borrowed blood from other departments such as obstetrics and gynecology, smeared it on his own body, and deceived the family members that the patient was bleeding heavily and needed additional hemostatic drugs.
 For patients who only needed a biopsy and did not have cancer, Liu Xiangfeng directly removed the pancreas and spleen.
 On August 16, Xiangya Second Hospital set up an investigation team and suspended Liu Xiangfeng from work for investigation.
 On the 18th, the hospital announced that the preliminary investigation found that he had engaged in irregular behavior and removed Liu Xiangfeng from his position.
 On the 25th, the Changsha Municipal Supervision Committee stated that Liu Xiangfeng was suspected of serious violations of law and had intervened in the investigation.
 On August 25, Liu Xiangfeng was investigated for suspected serious violations of law and was sentenced to 17 years in prison on October 31, 2024.